Pet Insurance Made Simple for Pet Parents

 After your vet visit, upload the itemized receipt/invoice and medical records through the insurer’s app or website.
 Most companies process complete claims in under 10 days.
 First-time claims often need the prior 12 months of vet records.

-You can switch providers anytime.
+You can Switch Pet Insurance Providers anytime.
 The new company will treat any conditions your pet had (or showed symptoms of) before the new policy starts as pre-existing and typically won’t cover them.
 Waiting periods may reset.
 To avoid gaps, switch only after reviewing the new policy’s pre-existing rules and keep your old coverage active until the new one begins.

 Standard accident-and-illness plans do not cover spaying or neutering because they’re considered elective/preventive procedures.
 However, many companies offer a wellness add-on that reimburses a set amount (often $50–$200) for spay/neuter surgery, vaccines, and checkups.
 Add the wellness rider if this matters to you.